CliniClowns

 Efficient ventilation

 During ventilation, the supplied air has the same temperature as the existing air in the room.
-The exchange process is therefore based solely on the principle of diffusion, i.e., the spontaneous penetration of two components into each other with the aim of their even distribution throughout the space.
+The exchange process is therefore based solely on the principle of diffusion – the spontaneous intermixing of two air masses with the aim of achieving uniform distribution throughout the space.

 The supplied air is evenly dispersed in all directions within the room.